steqeq/0000/docs/how-to/rocm-for-ai/model-automation-and-dashboarding.rst

 The AMD Model Automation and Dashboarding (MAD) tool integrates an AI model zoo with automated execution capabilities across various GPU architectures.
 It facilitates performance tracking by maintaining historical performance data and generating dashboards for analysis.
-MAD's source code repository and full documentation can be found at `<https://github.com/ROCm/MAD>`__.
+The MAD source code repository and complete documentation are at `<https://github.com/ROCm/MAD>`__.

 MAD retrieves various models from their repositories and tests their performance in ROCm Docker images.
 It is an index